inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_BMI_Trajectories.md

 baseline_6months <- baseline_6months %>% inner_join(baseline_6_media_nonNA, by = c("ID" = "ID"))
 ```

-As can be seen below, the Media Exposure times are square transformed.
-The goal is to use quantiles of the Media to divide it up into 4 categories.
-Then, those categories will map to 0,1,2,3 hours respectively to follow as closely as possible to the preliminary trajectories visualized by the research doctors at the Belle Lab.
+As can be seen below, the Media Exposure times appear to be in minutes intead of hours by comparing the time distribution with the visuals provided by the research doctor from the Belle Lab.
+These hours are converted into minutes further below.

 ``` r
 plot(density(baseline_6months$Media,  na.rm = TRUE),main = "Media Exposure Distribution at 6 months")